 CWL will continue to update the IU list to identify and characterize new IUs and to document changes in processes and wastewater characteristics discharged by existing Users.
 As in the past, prior to initiation of sewer service for new non-residential customers, CWL will request that the potential customers that have a reasonable potential to require regulation under this Pretreatment Program complete the Industrial User questionnaire survey.
 The detailed IU questionnaire is accompanied with instructions and has been included in Appendix G of this document.
 As per Section 70-107 (3) (C) of the General Sewer Use Ordinance, the document must be completed and returned to CWL within 30 days of receipt but not less than 90 days before the User proposes to discharge wastewater the POTW.
-If it is CWL determines that the potential customer is will be an SIU, CWL will notify the customer of their status, and the potential customer must complete an application for an Industrial Wastewater Discharge Permit, as further discussed in the section addressing Significant Industrial User Inventory Maintenance below.
-If the potential customer is determined to CWL determines that the potential customer will be a Non-Significant Industrial User that requires permitting, CWL will notify the customer of their status, and the potential customer must also complete an application for an Industrial Wastewater Discharge Permit.
+If CWL determines that the potential customer will be a SIU, CWL will notify the customer of their status, and the potential customer must complete an application for an Industrial Wastewater Discharge Permit, as further discussed in the section addressing Significant Industrial User Inventory Maintenance below.
+If CWL determines that the potential customer will be a Non-Significant Industrial User that requires permitting, CWL will notify the customer of their status, and the potential customer must also complete an application for an Industrial Wastewater Discharge Permit.